chuongdinh2k/k8s-cloud-deployment/README.md

 - `service.yaml`: Kubernetes Service manifest for exposing the backend and frontend services.
 - `ingress.yaml`: Kubernetes Ingress manifest for routing external traffic to the services.

-### `.gitignore`

-Specifies the files and directories to be ignored by Git.

-### `README.md`

-This file.
-Provides an overview of the project and explains the folder structure.

-### `Jenkinsfile`

-Contains the Jenkins pipeline configuration for continuous integration and deployment.

-## Getting Started

 ### Prerequisites

 - Docker